BrandonAbe/bootdev-ai-bot/README.md

 # IMPORTANT NOTICE

 This project does NOT have all the security and safety features that a production AI agent would have.
 It is for learning purposes only.
+Use at your own risk.

 ## 🚀 What It Does